utkarshsaboo45/BERT-Hate_Speech_Detection/milestone_3/progress_report_2.md

 ### Evaluation Metric

 We use F1-scrore as the major metric to evaluate our model.
 We compare the F1-scores of different models on cross-platform unseen data.
-The one which gives the best score is the best-suited for classification of generalized social-media text
+The one which gives the best score is the best-suited for classification of generalized social-media text.

+Models are ranked based on their ability to predict hate speech better (have a better F1-score for the hatespeech class).

 ---

 ### Conclusion

 Our goal materializes from the fact that social media, being a widely used mode to socialize, has become unsafe for people looking for a secure environment to communicate.
 We come up with an efficient Deep Learning model to detect hate speech in online social media domain data using by fine tuning different variations of BERT pretrained model.
 This will become a useful tool to filter out any offensive and detrimental content across the social media platforms, even the ones which our model has never seen, and safeguard people from usage of hate speech.